Tally light: Colours and usage

 In addition to the tally lights, an additional light called ISO is sometimes used.
-ISO is the abbreviation for "isolated", and indicates that the video signal is isolated and recorded separately.
-When the camera's signal isn't used for the main program, but is being recorded for later video editing, a yellow light indicates to the camera operator that the content might be used at a later stage.
-So, although not 'on air', the operator should try to prevent making sudden moves etc. The ISO content is typically used for b-roll shots such as people's reactions when it's uncertain if, when, and how they will react.
+ISO is the abbreviation for isolated, and it indicates that the video signal is being recorded separately.
+When the camera's signal isn't used for the main program but is being recorded for later video editing, a yellow light indicates to the camera operator that the content might be used at a later stage.
+So, although not “on air,” the operator should try to avoid sudden moves, focus changes, etc. The ISO content is typically used for B-roll shots, such as people's reactions when it's uncertain if, when, and how they will react.